Tolu-Creates134/Movie-Recommendation-System/README.md

 **Collaborative Filtering** : This approach focuses on the similarity of the behaviour of users.
 It assumes that users who have similar behaviour or have agreed on a common product/service in the past will agree in the future.

 **Hybrid Recommendation** : This approach simply just combines the prior to approaches, hence reaping the reards of both approaches.

+Although, each of these approaches have their pros and cons and these will be explored within this project.